Chris Hogan Everyday Millionaires Book Review

 They avoid partnership ventures.
 Why?

 Because they want to rely only on themselves.
 And finally, they do not use debt or leverage in an attempt to enhance investment returns.

-In fact, everyday millionaires focus most of their investing time, energy and resources on one thing.
+In fact, they focus most of their investing time, energy, and resources on one thing.
 That one thing is diversified mutual funds held in their company-provided retirement plans.